 Ingrown toenails result from shoes that are too tight and by cutting the toenails on an angle instead of straight across.

 Toenail fungus is more common in women who wear tight shoes, participate in sports such as running, go barefoot in pool showers and gym locker rooms, or are exposed at nail salons.
 Sometimes trauma to the nail can look like toenail fungus.
 It's best to see a podiatrist who can test the nails to be sure it is fungus.
 Treatment methods include topicals, oral medications, laser therapy, and methods to keep nail fungus low.
 To avoid toenail fungus it's important to follow these recommendations.
-If you already think you have fungal toenails, visit our Seattle Fungal Toenail Center to learn more about how it's treated.
+If you already think you have fungal toenails, visit our treatment page.

 Diabetes is hereditary and also more common among women who are overweight, don't exercise, and have a diet high in fats and sugars.
 People with diabetes are at greater risk for developing wounds or ulcers of the feet which can be very dangerous.
 Dry skin on the feet is very common in people with diabetes and is treated with special moisturizers.
 An annual visit to the podiatrist to get a Comprehensive Diabetic Foot Exam is essential to prevent ulcers from forming.